Jona710than/Frontend-portfolio/README.md

-# 🌐 Jonathan Festus – Frontend Developer Portfolio
+# 🌐 Jonathan Elochukwu Festus – Frontend Developer Portfolio

 Welcome to my personal portfolio website!
 This is where I showcase my work, skills, and passion for building clean, modern, and user-friendly digital experiences.